massalabs/massa/docs/technical-doc/architecture.rst

 The origin of pending operations or endorsements inside the pool can be internal to the factory process or could come from remote nodes via the API Module.
 Similarly, locally produced pending endorsements are broadcasted via a gossip protocol to other pools via the API Module.

+Note that operations stored in the Pool are naturally discarded after a certain time, since operations come with an expiration date in the `expiration_period` field.
+Still, some potential attacks can occur by trying to flood the pool with high fees operations that have no chance of being executed because the corresponding account does not have the required funds.
+Discussing about countermeasure for this is beyond the scope of this introduction.

 Block/Endorsement Factory Module
 ********************************